nerves-hub/nerves_key_pkcs11/README.md

 [![Hex version](https://img.shields.io/hexpm/v/nerves_key_pkcs11.svg "Hex version")](https://hex.pm/packages/nerves_key_pkcs11)

-This is a minimal implementation of [PKCS #11](https://en.wikipedia.org/wiki/PKCS_11) for interacting with the NervesKey.
+This is a minimal implementation of [PKCS #11](https://en.wikipedia.org/wiki/PKCS_11) for using the NervesKey with OpenSSL and other programs.
 The NervesKey is a specific configuration of the ATECC508A/ATECC608A chips that holds one private key in slot 0.
-If you're using these chips in a similar configuration, this should work for you as well.
+If you're using this chip in a similar configuration, this should work for you as well.

+Supported features:

+* ECDSA

-This library is organized to make it easy to integrate into Elixir.
+This library is organized to make it easy to integrate into Elixir and is written with an expectation that provisioning, extracting certificates, etc. is done via other means (like using [nerves_key](https://hex.pm/nerves_key).)
 If you're not using Elixir, you can still run `make` and copy `priv/nerves_key_pkcs11.so` to a conveniently location.
+Elixir isn't needed to build the C library.

 Another option is to look at [cryptoauth-openssl-engine](https://github.com/MicrochipTech/cryptoauth-openssl-engine)